Engaging in the Arts for Children with Cerebral Palsy

-Art is varied and can be done on an individual basis but also in a group setting.
+Art is varied and can be done on an individual basis or in a group setting.
 It may be a group in which everyone works individually, or a class that uses collaboration to create works of art.
-The possibilities are endless, but most give children who are often socially isolated the chance to get involved and spend time with peers.
-This is one reason that inclusion in all areas of school and extra-curricular activities is so important.
+The possibilities are endless, but most give children the chance to be involved and spend time with their peers.
+This is one reason that inclusion in all areas of school and extracurricular activities is so important.
 It gives children more time with their peers, which in turn helps them see that they are not so different and gives them all the positive benefits of being social.

 The Benefits of Dance

-For a child with a physical disability, dance may seem a million miles away.
+For a child with a physical disability, dance may seem like an unachievable dream.
 Children with cerebral palsy may have physical disabilities ranging from a slightly altered walk to being wheelchair-bound.
-All can be involved in dance, though, if modified and adapted for their needs and abilities.
+With modifications and adaptations, though, everyone can dance.
 In fact, adapted dance can be beneficial by improving flexibility, strength, balance, and other physical measures.
 In terms of inclusion, socializing, and building self-esteem, dance can be very powerful.

 Art and Dance as Therapy

-Participation in the arts does not have to be formal or specifically therapeutic for children with disabilities to see benefits.
-However, art, music, and dance can also be powerful tools used in therapy guided by trained professionals.
+Participation in the arts does not have to be formal or specifically therapeutic for children with disabilities to see the benefits of it.
+However, art, music, and dance can be powerful tools used in therapy guided by trained professionals.
 Working with a therapist that specializes in using some type of art can provide a child with a safe place to express feelings, thoughts, and worries, and to work through problems that are difficult to talk about.

 Trained art therapists use the creation of art to allow patients to open up more easily and to express emotions that may be hidden.
 Creating art can bring out these feelings that a child did not know how to express otherwise.
 Dance and movement therapy can be used in a similar way, but has the added benefit of providing physical activity.
 Even children with severely restricted movements can benefit from working with a dance therapist for self-expression, exploring emotions, and for improving physical condition.
 Dance therapists work based on the philosophy that the brain and body are connected, so physical movements benefit both the body and the mind.

 Art is truly for everyone, and as the inclusion movement gains momentum more children with cerebral palsy and other disabilities will be able to find the joy and self-confidence that comes from creating.
-Anyone can do art, and that can be in formal setting such as a classroom, as part of professional therapy, or just more casually in a group of friends or with parents at home.
+Anyone can do art.
+It can be done in informal settings such as a classroom, as part of professional therapy, or just more casually in a group of friends or with parents at home.
 Children with cerebral palsy, like anyone else, can and should benefit from creating art, finding self-esteem, seeing their abilities, socializing with peers, and using a creative outlet for expression and communication.